Working from home full time is a brand new territory for most of the population.

 TIMELY – Every goal needs to have a deadline to enable the individual/ team working towards it to stay focused on the task at hand.

 Do you have any tried and tested #WFH productivity techniques?
-Share your hacks with us about staying focussed when working from home.
+Share your hacks with us about staying focused when working from home.